qdu-bioinfo/PM_CNN/README.md

 ## Data preprocess

-First of all, we need to preprocess the data to get the information we want from the original data.
-Here, we take the gut data set as an example to demonstrate.
-In addition, after downloading our project files and configuring the relevant environment, if you want to run PM-CNN quickly, you can jump directly to the Model training and prediction section, copy the code and run it.
+First, we need to preprocess the data to obtain our sample abundance information from the original data.
+Here, we take the data in the example file as an example to demonstrate.
+If you want to run PM-CNN quickly, you can jump directly to the Model training and prediction section and run the relevant commands.

 table1:
 | OTU_id | Count | Abundance |